mispellingworlds/mispellingworlds.github.io/_posts/2022-04-05-penguin-rituals.md

             <img src="/assets/images/4/1.png" class="imgBorder" style="margin:auto; max-width:100%" alt="Screenshot">
         </div>
     <li><h5 ><b style="color:#4b2a6b">Stuff gets made along the way</b></h5></li>
         I had so many ideas for this game, and so many of them were good!
 But I just let it take its own shape, because in the end you can't know what will work and what won't in advance.
 I wanted there to be multiple endings, a global timer, a way to choose between good and evil playthroughs, a more grim story.
-I wanted it to be about a sort of <a href="https://en.wikipedia.org/wiki/Cargo_cult"><u>cargo cult</u></a>, which I still find an amazing idea, but it didn't fit the mood that was building up.<br><br>
+I wanted it to be about a sort of <a href="https://en.wikipedia.org/wiki/Cargo_cult" class="redlink">cargo cult</a>, which I still find an amazing idea, but it didn't fit the mood that was building up.<br><br>
     <li><h5 ><b style="color:#4b2a6b">Going away for a while is refreshing</b></h5></li>
         Pretty self explanatory.
 It's nice to just leave everything else on pause and to focus on developing and creating, more intensely than usual.
 </ul>